 My name is Amélie (you might know the French film?) which comes from the root word ‘Amal’ that means energy and effort.

-I am 35 years old and have been living in Australia for 5 years now.
+I am 35 years old and have been living in Sydney, Australia for 5 years now.
 I was born and grew up in France, raised by a South African mom and French dad.
 With these two different backgrounds, I grew up in a melting pot of cultures and love the diversity of people’s ideas, cultures and opinions.

 I am passionate about sustainability, reducing waste and healthy, seasonal and organic foods and truly believe we can all make a difference, one small action at a time!